System explainer · Steam Controller

 Independent testing strengthens the Puck argument.
 Gamers Nexus measured Puck wireless latency very close to wired latency in its full-system test setup, and latency stayed nearly unchanged with a second Steam Controller connected to the same Puck.
 Bluetooth worked, but was less consistent, especially under heavy-interference testing.
 That supports the practical recommendation: use the Puck for the cleanest living-room setup, Bluetooth for convenience, and USB-C when wired play makes sense.

-Steam Input is the real software layer
+Steam Input completes the controller

 Players can use native mode, legacy mode, or a mix, then share customized controller configurations online.
 Steam Input can translate controls through gamepad emulation, mouse-and-keyboard emulation, or the Steam Input API, and gyro inputs can be bound to mouse emulation in supported situations.